LiveRamp/reslang/docs/reference.md

 }
 ```

+### Events

+Reslang can also describe events.
+These fall into 2 categories - events related to a REST resource's lifecycle, and adhoc events.

+To generate the first, use the EVENTS operation type:

+    "This models a file in a directory"
+    subresource Directory::File {
+        id: int
+        name: string
+        url: string
+        fileTypeId: linked FileType

+        contents: string queryonly

+        /operations
+            GET POST MULTIGET *EVENTS*
+    }

+To specify an adhoc event, use the "event" construct:

+    event DirectoryDeleteIncomplete {
+        /header
+    	    timeOfFailure: datetime
+        /payload
+    	    directory: linked Directory
+    	    corrupted: boolean
+    }

+To generate AsyncAPI use something like:

+    ./reslang ./models/file --open --events

+This will copy the AsyncAPI spec to the clipboard and open up the browser on the AsyncAPI playground.
+Paste the spec into the left hand text editor to see your events.

 ### Links

 To refer to one resource from another, used the "linked" keyword in front of the attribute type.
 The attribute must end in "Id" or "Ids"